StanfordASL/robotics_seminar/index.md

 The seminar is open to Stanford faculty, students, and sponsors.

 ## Attedence Form
-For students taking the class, please fill out this [attendance form](https://tinyurl.com/robosem-winter-25) when attending the seminar to receive credit.
+For students taking the class, please fill out the attendance form: [https://tinyurl.com/robosem-winter-25](https://tinyurl.com/robosem-winter-25) when attending the seminar to receive credit.
 You need to fill out 7 attedence to receive credit for the quarter, or make up for it by submitting late paragraphs on the talks you missed via Canvas.

 ## Seminar Youtube Recordings
 All publically available past seminar recordings can be viewed on our [YouTube Playlist](https://www.youtube.com/playlist?list=PLoROMvodv4rMeercb-kvGLUrOq4HR6BZD).
 Registered students can access all talk recordings on Canvas.